-B. Diversity and Equal Employment Opportunity
+B. Equal Employment Opportunity

-Northern Trust generally votes for proposals advocating the elimination of workplace discrimination based on sexual orientation or gender identity.
+Northern Trust generally votes for proposals advocating for an inclusive working environment and the elimination of workplace discrimination.

-Northern Trust generally votes for proposals requesting that a company take reasonable steps to ensure that women and minority candidates are in the pool from which board nominees are chosen or that request that women and minority candidates are routinely sought as part of every board search the company undertakes.
+Northern Trust generally votes for proposals requesting that a company take reasonable steps to ensure the pool of candidates from which board nominees are chosen or sought as part of routine board searches the company undertakes, contain a broad range of experience and background.

-Northern Trust reviews, on a case by case basis, on proposals requesting the issuance of a diversity report, including summary description of policies and programs oriented toward increasing diversity or requests to disclose a comprehensive breakdown of workforce by race and gender.
-This could include publishing EEO-1 reports.
+Northern Trust reviews, on a case by case basis, on proposals requesting the issuance of impact reports.